DIMO-Network/cloudevent/README.md

 - `dimo.fingerprint`: Used for fingerprint updates
 - `dimo.verifiablecredential`: Used for verifiable credentials
 - `dimo.unknown`: Used for unknown events
+- `dimo.attestation`: Used for attestation events from a vehicle attestation.
+- `dimo.event`: Used for events from a vehicle event.
+- `dimo.trigger`: Used for trigger events from a vehicle trigger.

 DIMO services expect the `Type` field to be one of these predefined types.
 Using custom or undefined types may result in events being improperly processed or rejected by DIMO services.